MartinThoma/phlasch/.github/README.md

   this to the origin of that host or domain.

   *Note*: If empty, it will use the origin of the Shortener host or domain.

+### Redirector

+Redirector is the app which redirects to the links. it uses no environment variables.

+### Stats

+Stats is the app which is used to get the stats of the links. it uses the following environment variables:

+- **STATS_LIST_URL**

+  The url on which you can list the stats of all links.

+  Default: stats/list

+  *Note*: It is set as a slashed url so that it can't be mistaken with a shortened url.

+- **PHLASCH_STATS_RETRIEVE_URL**

+  The url on which you can retrieve the stats of a link.

+  Default: stats/retrieve

+  *Note*: It is set as a slashed url so that it can't be mistaken with a shortened url.